anmol0530/react-calculator/README.md

 - Toggle between Radians and degrees.
 - Tap "±" button to toggle sign.
 - Value of π and e can be seen by clicking on the buttons and then clicking on the "=" button.
-- π and e can be used in calculations by first clicking on the button and then clicking on another operation button ("+,-,/,\*,√,ln" etc).
+- π and e can be used in calculations by first clicking on the button and then clicking on another operation button ("+, -, /, \*, √, ln" etc).

 ### Use cases